himsr-lab/CU-PhenoNorm/README.md

 This repository contains the following files and directories:

 - `Breast Cancer Data/`: This directory includes processed data related to the single-cell information extracted from the FR maps of breast cancer datasets.
-The breast cancer dataset is publicly available and can be found at [https://pubmed.ncbi.nlm.nih.gov/30193111/](https://pubmed.ncbi.nlm.nih.gov/30193111/).
+The breast cancer dataset is studied in https://pubmed.ncbi.nlm.nih.gov/30193111/ and publicly available at can be found at https://mibi-share.ionpath.com
+  -`Training Data`: This directory includes all the labeled data and classifier models trained for the definitive markers for the breast cancer dataset.

 - `Ovarian Cancer Data/`: This directory contains all the raw and processed data related to the ovarian cancer dataset.
   - `Raw Imaging Data/`: Raw images from the ovarian cancer dataset.